guillbertrand/haumea/README.md

 # haumea
 Small &amp; fast python library to build more sustainable websites... just another static site generator optimized for external json data driven contents.
+Haumea allow you to create thouthands of static pages from external json data...

 **Work in progress...**